 Change is inevitable.
 The most important thing we can do with our essays is inspire others to make changes in their lives.
-We want to add value to our readers’ lives so they feel compelled to grow and constantly improve, so they feel compelled to contribute beyond themselves and add value to others.
+We want to add value to our readers’ lives so they feel compelled to grow, constantly improve, and contribute to others.
 To do so we share our journey, our struggles, our experiments, and our stories.
-Occasionally we share other people’s stories.
+Occasionally we share other people’s stories, too.

-Below is an email we received from a reader named Mark Biery.
-Mark had a great story to tell.
-We’re sharing his story to show that you too can make a significant difference in other people’s lives.
+Below is an email we received from a reader named Mark Biery, a man a great story to tell.
+We’re sharing his missive (with permission) to show that you, too, can make a significant difference in other people’s lives.
 After all, giving is living.
-All you have to do is decide to contribute beyond yourself and take action.
+All you have to do is decide to contribute beyond yourself, and then take action.
 There are a million opportunities out there.
-All you need to do is seize one of them.
+All you must do is seize one of them.

 Joshua & Ryan,